IEEE Members: $125.00

 IEEE-USA has just released its 2022 Salary and Benefits Survey Report of IEEE’s U.S. members.
 The extensive report gives breakdowns of income (usually median, as well as top and lowest decile and quartile) by geographic region, economic sectors, job types, experience, gender, and race — with charts and tables for readers’ deeper examination.
 The report shows the median base salary increased five percent from 2021-2022.

 For the first time, the study surveyed those who have started a new job (10% of respondents), probing why they had left their previous employer.
 Two-thirds of the respondents indicated that increase in base salary was a major reason for switching employers.
 A significant number also indicated they wanted to take on new job responsibilities.
 The typical increase in base salary for those taking new positions was 21%.

 “In a tight labor market, there were real benefits to exploring jobs at new companies,” said Daryll Griffin who oversees the annual survey for IEEE-USA.
-“While salaries increased modestly overall, those switching employees saw an increase of more than 20 % We also saw a decrease in overall satisfaction with compensation, among those who responded to the survey.”
+“While salaries increased modestly overall, those switching employers saw an increase of more than 20%.
+We also saw a decrease in overall satisfaction with compensation among those who responded to the survey.”

 IEEE-USA has surveyed its members since 1972.
 This year, 4,650 IEEE member participated, including 3,057 employed full time in their primary areas of technical competence (PATC) — the most relevant group from both employer and employee viewpoints.